GustavoHennig/FileSearch/README.md

 # FileSearch

-This is desktop file searcher without index, simple, easy, search everything, including contents.
+This is a desktop file searcher without indexing.
+Simple and easy, it searches everything, including contents.

- *  Yes, it's slow, don't try search your entire disk drive :|
+ * Yes, it's slow, don't try to search your entire disk drive :|

 Download the binary here:
 https://github.com/GustavoHennig/FileSearch/releases/tag/1.0.0.5